Stuttering disorder - symptoms, causes, self-help and treatment

 It's hard to take.
 It's hard to admit.
 We still like looking for causes.
 In reality, subconsciously, we're looking for something that can magically change our speaking back to normal.
 We like to say, "Everything is fine with me.
 Everything is fine with my brain.
 It's just...
 It's just... something!
 If only I could find that something!"
 And we keep analyzing and keep looking for it.

-But what can we do with stuttering?
+But what can we do about stuttering?

 Well, remember the three symptoms, the three elements of stuttering?
 We want 1) to remove speech impediments (the helplessness in front of the speech impediments) and 2) become more open, active and positive about speaking interaction.